Low profile hedge funds post high returns in year after New York Sohn conference

 Hedge fund managers, unlike many mutual fund managers, can bet a stock will fall and thus promise to make money in tumbling markets, but that strategy has not worked well for a variety of managers this year even though the U.S stock market has suffered from fears of central bank interest rate rises and the fallout of the imposition of import tariffs by President Trump.

-Last year, Bill Ackman, a long-time supporter of the conference, pitched real estate company Howard Hughes Corporation, which he’s owned for some time.
+Last year, Bill Ackman, a long-time supporter of the conference, pitched real estate company Howard Hughes Corporation (HHC.N), which he’s owned for some time.
 In 2017, the pick was a winner for his $8 billion Pershing Square Capital Management but Ackman’s firm still lost money.
 The stock climbed 11 percent in the last 52 weeks.
 Ackman will not be presenting this year.

-John Khoury, who runs $2.7 billion Long Pond Capital, will be back at the Sohn conference this year after having pitched Hyatt Hotels Corp in 2016.
+John Khoury, who runs $2.7 billion Long Pond Capital, will be back at the Sohn conference this year after having pitched Hyatt Hotels Corp (H.N) in 2016.
 In the last 52 weeks the stock price has climbed 42 percent.

 As hedge fund returns have stalled in the past year, investors have protested by pulling cash out.
 At the same time, some are giving smaller fund managers a chance, given academic research that smaller firms often outperform their bigger rivals.